hudson-and-thames/arbitragelab/docs/source/time_series_approach/ou_optimal_threshold_zeng.rst

     >>> print("Short trade expected return:", E_s)
     Short trade expected return: 0.0...
     >>> print("Short trade variance:", V_s)
-    Short trade variance: 0.0...
+    Short trade variance: 2...e-05
     >>> print("Long trade expected return:", E_l)
     Long trade expected return: 0.0...
     >>> print("Long trade variance:", V_l)
-    Long trade expected return: 0.0...
+    Long trade variance: 2...e-05
     >>> # Getting optimal thresholds by New Optimal Rule.
     >>> a_s, b_s, a_l, b_l = OUOTZ.get_threshold_by_new_optimal_rule(c = 0.02)
+    doctest.ELLIPSIS_MARKER = '...'
     >>> print("Entering a short position when Xt =", a_s)
-    Entering a short position when Xt = 3.4...
+    Entering a short position when Xt = 3...

     >>> print("Exiting a short position when Xt =", b_s)
-    Entering a short position when Xt = 3.3...
+    Entering a short position when Xt = 3...
     >>> print("Entering a long position when Xt =", a_l)
-    Entering a long position when Xt = 3.3...
+    Entering a long position when Xt = 3...
     >>> print("Exiting a long position when Xt =", b_l)
-    Exiting a long position when Xt = 3.4...
+    Exiting a long position when Xt = 3...

     >>> # Getting the expected return and the variance for both long and short trade
     >>> E_s = OUOTZ.expected_return(a = a_s, b = b_s, c = 0.02)